FindoraNetwork/bs3/README.md

 ## Features (WIP)

-- [ ] Stateless: Data in this storage don't have any effect for blockchain.
+- [ ] Stateless: Data in this storage don't affect block.
-- [ ] Stateful: Data in this storage will affect blockchain.
+- [ ] Stateful: Data in this storage will affect block.
 - [X] Transaction based on cache.
 - [ ] Snapshot based on CoW for each block.
   - [ ] Load snapshot from any height to recover node.